5S6/Roblox-To-Discord/README.md

 # Roblox To Discord Bot

-A bot that can automate roblox actions through discord.
+A Discord bot that can automate roblox actions through discord.

 # Config